meaniebeanie22/meaniebeanie22.github.io/chapters/how-the-ship-was-abandoned.md

 I had not gone a hundred yards when I reached the [:stockade](https://en.wikipedia.org/wiki/Stockade).

 This was how it was: a spring of clear water rose almost at the top of a knoll.
-Well, on the knoll, and enclosing the spring, they had clapped a stout loghouse fit to hold [:two score](#score) of people on a pinch and loopholed for musketry on either side.
-All round this they had cleared a wide space, and then the thing was completed by a paling six feet high, without door or opening, too strong to pull down without time and labour and too open to shelter the besiegers.
+Well, on the [:knoll](https://en.wikipedia.org/wiki/knoll), and enclosing the spring, they had clapped a stout loghouse fit to hold [:two score](#score) of people on a pinch and loopholed for musketry on either side.
+All round this they had cleared a wide space, and then the thing was completed by a [:paling](https://en.wikipedia.org/wiki/Palisade) six feet high, without door or opening, too strong to pull down without time and labour and too open to shelter the besiegers.
 The people in the log-house had them in every way; they stood quiet in shelter and shot the others like